 Coronopus, Descurainia, Cardamine, Erucastrum & Sibara

-There are numerous “little mustards” that show up seasonally, to populate lawns and local fields with spots of green against dead winter grass, and then they are gone.
+There are numerous little mustards that show up seasonally populating lawns and fields with spots of green against dead winter grass, and then they are gone.
 Their variety is rich and variations many.
 You may never know exactly which one you have.
-With most, not all, look for four-petaled flowers and the classic long, mustard seed pod.
+With most, not all, look for the four-petaled flower with six stamen, four long, two short.
+Blossom can be yellow, white or pink.
+The seeds pods can be long like tooth picks or short little hearts or round scales.

-Swinecress (Coronopus didymus, koh-RON-oh-puss DID-eh-mus) is called said because pigs like it, four-footed and two.
+Swinecress (Coronopus didymus, koh-RON-oh-puss DID-eh-mus) is called said because pigs like it.
 Low growing, it’s usually a bright green rosette against the fading grass of cold weather.
 Locally it is found at the same time and with wild radishes.
 Flowers are greenish and minute.
 The entire plant very pungent when crushed.
-From a consumption point of view it is a trail-side nibble, a salad addition, and if cooked in at least one change of water, a pot herb (how many changes of water depends upon your tastes and how strong a tummy you have.
-In small amounts it is considered by farmers to be good cattle food but in large amounts toxic because it upsets their cows’ multiple stomachs.
-So find out how you and it get along before indulging greatly. )
+From a consumption point of view it is a trail-side nibble, a salad addition, and if cooked in at least one change of water, a pot herb.
+How many changes of water depends upon your tastes and how strong a tummy you have.
+In small amounts it is considered by farmers to be good cattle food but in large amounts toxic because it upsets their cows’ chambered stomachs.
+So find out how you and it get along before indulging greatly.

 In this particular case, the botanical name is actually helpful.
 Coronopus is a forced amalgam of two Greek words meaning Raven and foot, or in English “crow foot.”
 And indeed the three-pointed leaves resemble a three-toed bird foot.
 Not only does the end of the leave look that way, but the little leaves off the side of the main leaf do as well.
 Those little leaves alternate, barely.
 At the end of the leaf they are without stem, near the base of the leaf they have a little bit of stem.

 And as is the case quite often, the second part of the name is a bit earthy, though references try to make it politically correct.
 Didymus is often rendered as Greek for “paired.”
-That is not linguistically accurate at all.
+That is not linguistically accurate.
 While there are many words for “paired” in Greek one of the most common is ζυγός, zee-GOS which means “yoke” as in a yoke of oxen.
 In fact the word for spouse is σύζυγος, SEE-zee-gos.
 Got the idea?
 That is not the kind of pairing didymus means.
-Strictly said it means testes.
-And indeed the seeds of the Swinecress resemble two little testes to a ..ah… set.
+Strictly said didymus means testes.
+And indeed the seeds of the Swinecress resemble two little you guessed it.
+Coronopus didymus.
 Crow foot testes.
-Coronopus didymus.
 And you thought botany was sophisticated….

 Our next little mustard is the Tansy Mustard because it, yep, resembles the tansy.
 Apparently botanists, when not thinking up dirty names for plants, aren’t too creative.

-Exactly which Tansy Mustard you have will be a bit of a guess.
+Exactly which Tansy Mustard you have will be a bit of a guess as well.
 Locally, here in Florida, I seem to find the Western Tansy Mustard.
-(No, I can’t explain that nor is there an Eastern Tansy Mustard.)
-And although I sit on the semi-tropical temperate line the tansy mustard is known as a plant found around the top of the world, not the center.
+(It is called western so not to confuse it with one growing in Europe which is not called the Eastern Tansy Mustard.)
+And although I sit on the semi-tropical temperate line the tansy mustard is known as a plant found around the top of the world, not the equator.
 There are also a lot of subspecies so you may never know exactly what tansy mustard you have.

 Botanically is is Descurainia pinnata, des-koor-RAY-nee-uh pin-NAY-ta.)
 In this instance, the name doesn’t help much.
 The first part honors Francois Descourain (1658-1740), a French botanist, physician and pharmacist.
-The second part, pinnata, means feather like, or feathery et cetera and this is true in the sense that the leaves are whispy.
+The second part, pinnata, means feather-like, or feathery et cetera and this is true in the sense that the leaves are wispy.

-Perhaps I’m not looking for Tansy Mustard, but it does not seem to me to be as common as other little mustards but it certainly likes the same environment, think dry horse pasture.
+Perhaps I’m not looking for Tansy Mustard, but it does not seem to me to be as common as other little mustards but it certainly likes the same environment, think dry pastures.
 Six to 20 inches tall or so, fine, delicate, like the other little mustards a nibble, a salad addition and when cooked to tolerability, a green.
+It’s texture is mealy or hairy… kind of both.

 Quite common locally is the Hairy Bittercress, or Cardamine hirsuta, kar-DAM-en-neh her-SOO-tuh.
 Unlike the other little mustards, it likes to grow where it is damp.
 In northern climes it germinates in the fall and stays green under the snow.
-Here in Florida we see it popping up in our winter, which is Christmas to Valentines Day
+Here in Florida we see it popping up in our winter, which is Christmas to Valentines Day.
+But it can be found in cooler shady wet spots for perhaps nine month of the year.

 It is also often found in garden centers because of the watering, or lawns.
-If you are an organic gardener, aphids love the Hairy Bittercress.
+If you are an organic gardener, aphids love the Hairy Bittercress meaning you can use them as a trap crop.
 Leaves and flowers – raw or cooked — have a hot cress-like flavor, often used as a garnish or for flavoring.
 Can be used as a potherb but as with the other little mustards, proceed carefully.

 The Dog Mustard grows upright from a foot to two feet tall, pale yellow to whitish flowers, 4-petals to a half inch wide, petals rounded at on top, narrowing at the base; in a cluster.
 The seed pod is thin, long, four-angled usually curving up.
 Lower leaves are oblong, deeply pinnately-divided, end leaflet the longest; stem leaves not clasping, leaves get smaller toward the top.
 In northern areas it usually begins to blossom in June or so.